Verkehrsbetriebe Zürich: Trams

-The independent Forchbahn (FB) railway uses VBZ trackwork to reach the centre of Zürich from the eastern edge of the city.
-The FB trains operate largely in the street for this section of their route, sharing track with VBZ tram routes, but are categorised as part of the city's S-Bahn railway network rather than as part of the tram network.
-Two membership associations, the Tram-Museum Zürich and the Aktion Pro Sächsitram, also use VBZ tracks to operate occasional heritage tram services.
+The independent Forchbahn (FB) railway uses VBZ trackwork to reach the centre of Zurich from the eastern edge of the city.
+The FB trains operate largely in the street for this section of their route, sharing track with VBZ tram lines, but are categorised as part of the city's S-Bahn railway network rather than as part of the tram network.
+Two membership associations, the Zurich Tram Museum and the Aktion Pro Sächsitram, also use VBZ tracks to operate occasional heritage tram services.

 The VBZ owns 313 tram vehicles, which between them cover over 16 million vehicle-kilometres per year.
 Of these, 88 are modern low-floor Bombardier Cobra trams delivered between 2001 and 2010.
 All the remaining trams in regular passenger service are of the Tram 2000 design, of which 201 vehicles were delivered between 1976 and 1992.
 Whilst the Tram 2000 is a high-floor design, 23 trams have been rebuilt with the addition of a low-floor centre section.
-Unlike the five-section Cobras, which normally only operate singly, the Tram 2000 vehicles are composed of one, two, or (in the case of rebuilt units) three sections, and in most cases operate in multiple.
+Unlike the five-section Cobras, which normally only operate singularly, the Tram 2000 vehicles are composed of one, two, or (in the case of rebuilt units) three sections, and in most cases operate in multiple.

 The tram network carries 202 million passengers trips per year, adding up to 368 million passenger-kilometres.